 Who must post the Arkansas Human Trafficking poster?

-The following establishments are required to display the Arkansas Human Trafficking Poster in a conspicuous place near the entrance, or where notices of this type are customarily posted (Arkansas Code Annotated, §12-19-102) :
+The following establishments are required to display the Arkansas Human Trafficking Poster in restrooms and in a conspicuous place near the entrance of the establishment, or where notices of this type are customarily posted (Arkansas Code Annotated, §12-19-102) :

 - A hotel, motel, or other establishment that has been cited as a public nuisance for prostitution

-- A strip club or other adult-oriented business
+- A strip club or other sexually-oriented business

 - A private club that has a liquor permit for on-premises consumption and does not hold itself out to be a food service establishment